server-os/server-image/man/usr/share/man/man8/piadm.8.md

         image exists with the specified PI-stamp, it will also be removed unless it is the only boot image available.

-        This command is disallowed on Triton Compute Nodes.
+        This command is disallowed on ServerOS Compute Nodes.

       piadm update [ZFS-pool-name]

-        This command is exclusive to Triton Compute Nodes.
-This command updates iPXE and loader (boot) for the specified pool on the Triton Compute Node.
-If the Triton Compute Node has booted to a different PI than what is currently cached as the bootable backup PI, this command will update the bootable backup PI as well, or attempt to refresh the the Triton default PI.
+        This command is exclusive to ServerOS Compute Nodes.
+This command updates iPXE and loader (boot) for the specified pool on the ServerOS Compute Node.
+If the ServerOS Compute Node has booted to a different PI than what is currently cached as the bootable backup PI, this command will update the bootable backup PI as well, or attempt to refresh the the ServerOS default PI.

 ## EXAMPLES